Maven and Frontend

 mvn compile -Dbuild.environment=development

-Add the build environment property and configure frontend-maven-plugin to execute the mode-specific npm script:
+Add the build-environment property and configure the plugin to run the mode-specific npm script:

 <properties>